 Yes, Dogs Can Eat Pineapples

 Dogs can safely eat pineapples, but only in moderation.
-In fact, there are many health benefits your dog may enjoy from the occasional pineapple, including a surplus of vitamins, nutrients, better digestion, immune boost and a natural pain reliever.
+In fact, there are potential health benefits a dog may enjoy from the occasional pineapple.
+These amazing fruits have a surplus of vitamins and nutrients, which may lead to better digestion, an immune boost, and can even act as a natural pain reliever.

-Pineapples have also been known to treat Coprophagia and Pancreatitis with dogs and prevent kidney stones.
+Pineapples have also been known to help with Coprophagia and Pancreatitis in dogs.
+Some even use it to help prevent kidney stones.
 Despite all the benefits of feeding your dog pineapples, there are many still several side effects that need to be considered and monitored.

 In a single cup of Pineapples (165 grams):